ktkoot88kh/firstsampleapp/README.md

 #Gitsample
-This is a tutrial for GIt
+This is a tutrial for GIT